scrumberry/scrumberry/README.md

 # SCRUMBERRY

-Scrumberry is a simple application
+Scrumberry is a simple application providing a set of functionalities for scrum teams (CI dashboard, events scheduler ...)

 It's designed for a Raspberry Pi hosting, based on [MEAN stack](http://mean.io/).